Sign in

 Answer

-COO & Executive Director Emilio Gayo Rodríguez projected higher year-over-year revenue and EBITDA growth for Spain in 2025, driven by B2C and B2B momentum.
-Chairman & CEO Marc Murtra Millar remained non-specific on UK M&A to maintain flexibility but acknowledged the opportunities.
+COO & Executive Director Emilio Gayo Rodríguez stated that Telefónica Spain's 2025 revenue and EBITDA growth is expected to surpass 2024 levels, driven by B2C and B2B momentum, but deferred on 2026 targets pending a strategic review.
+Chairman & CEO Marc Murtra Millar acknowledged UK market opportunities but declined to comment on specific M&A plans to maintain strategic flexibility.

 Ask Fintool Equity Research AI